Hervar77/infinity-doc/mkdocs/api/infinity.image.md

 Parameters:

 - angle: `number`
-  >Image rotation angle, in degree
+  >Image rotation angle, in degree.

 - xShift: `number`
-  >Image horizontal shift
+  >Image horizontal shift.

 - yShift: `number`
-  >Image vertical shift
+  >Image vertical shift.

 - xOrigin: `number`
-  >Origin of the x-axis
+  >Origin of the x-axis.

 - yOrigin: `number`
-  >Origin of the y-axis
+  >Origin of the y-axis.

 - useMask: `boolean`
   >Whether or not to mask the image.
-Image mirroring is applied when use_mask is set to FALSE
+Image mirroring is applied when use_mask is set to FALSE.